This post is a combo of days 3 and 4 because I didn’t have time to record the 3rd day since-you guessed it!-I got lost yet again.

 Try one.
 Don’t fear the toilet.

 Then we went to Kinkakuji temple with another gorgeous buddy named Chie and it was soooooooo pretty!
-I talked more with Zheni and Gen, and at one point they both leaned in really close to me and I internally freaked out because they’re so cute.
-They were surprised to see that my eyes had several colors like green, gold, and red.
-And that my hair had gold and red in it.
+I talked more with Zheni and Gen, and at one point they both leaned in really close.
+They were surprised to see my eyes and hair had several colors.

 They said that in China, women pay thousands just to dye their hair brown.
 I had to explain that my hair color is considered plain and they were shocked to hear that.